kaeedev/Titanic-Project---Streamlit/README.md

 ## EN:

 # 🚢 Titanic Project.
-Titanic Passengers Datas 🐍
+Titanic Passengers Datas + IA 🐍

 A website showcasing Titanic passenger data.
 It features graphs created with pyplot displaying the number of survivors by age, gender, boarding location, etc. It also has an AI implemented that predicts whether a passenger survived or not based on the given data.